n0jam/gcp-ctf-workshop/docs/hints.md

 ### Challenge 4: Invoking answers

-You can controll a compute instance in the project!
+You can control a compute instance in the project!
 Let's look around a bit to find out what this instance can do.
 Your compute instance has a GCP service account assigned to it, allowing it to interact with the GCP APIs.
 Check which service account this instance uses and what this account can do.
 #####